Start9Labs/searxng-startos/README.md

-# Wrapper for LNDBoss
+# Wrapper for SearXNG

-LNDBoss is a GUI for BalanceOfSatoshis.
-You can run LNDBoss on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+SearXNG is a GUI for BalanceOfSatoshis.
+You can run SearXNG on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies